hyruuk/py300chess/README.md

   - Ensure the EEG data acquisition starts early enough before markers are received.
   - Verify correct application of time corrections and synchronization between EEG data and markers.

+- [ ] **Implement calibration phase**

+  - Starts the application by acquiring some calibration (training data)
+  - Train the model

 - [ ] **Implement P300 Detection and Classification**

   - Finalize the signal processing pipeline for P300 detection.
   - Train and test the machine learning classifier with collected data.
   - Optimize feature extraction and classification parameters.

+- [ ] **Constrain model predictions by possible moves**

+  - Only predict between possible pieces and moves
+  - Only flash rows and columns that contains pieces that can move, and positions to which they can move too (OPTIONNAL - MIGHT NOT BE DESIRED FOR NEUROCHESS STUDIES)

 - [ ] **Enhance User Interface**